makomweb/symfony-5-the-fast-track/README.md

 When I worked through the book I was able to finish it without deploying to _SymfonyCloud_.

-In case this can not be done due to vulnarability issues, upgrade the respective package, e.g.
+In case deployment fails due to vulnarability issues, upgrade the `http-kernel`:

 `composer update symfony/http-kernel`